 And though there is a lot of information out there about the best time to send marketing emails, we’ve found it doesn’t exactly apply internal employee email.
 The only way to find out the best time to send internal emails for your company is going to be evaluating your own open and clicks data.

-Bananatag makes collecting data on email opens and clicks super easy.
+Bananatag makes scheduling and tracking employee emails super easy.
 Start collecting your data with a free trial of Bananatag and you can find out once and for all the best time to send emails to your employees.